mtongnz/ESP8266_ArtNetNode_v2/README.md

 I have implemented as many DMX Workshop/ArtNet V4 features as I possibly could.
 You can change settings such as merge mode, IP address, DHCP, port addresses, node name...
 Most of these are also available via the web UI.

 ## Features
- - 2 full universes of DMX output
- - Full RDM support for both outputs
+ - 2 full universes of DMX output with full RDM support for both outputs
+ - Up to 1360 ws2812(b) pixels - 8 full universes
+ - DMX/RDM out one port, ws2812(b) out the other
  - Web UI with mobile support
  - Web UI uses AJAX & JSON to minimize network traffic used & decrease latency
  - Full DMX Workshop support